jmarca/CalVAD-PEMS-StationsParse/README.md

 First install Dist::Zilla using cpan or cpanm

 ```
-sudo cpanm Dist::Zilla
+cpanm --sudo Dist::Zilla
 ```

-Note that cpanm also has a --sudo option, but on an ARB machine during testing it was the case that using `cpanm --sudo Dist::Zilla` resulted in hundreds of passwords being requested for each install action.
+Note on an ARB machine during testing it was the case that using `cpanm --sudo Dist::Zilla` resulted in hundreds of passwords being requested for each install action.
+If that happens bail out, and try running `sudo cpanm Dist::Zilla`.